rwx-research/upload-captain-artifact/README.md

   continue-on-error: true
   with:
     # Required.
+    # this is a json array of objects with fields...
-    # name: how the artifact will be shown in captain
+    # - name: how the artifact will be shown in captain
-    # path: path to test result.
+    # - path: path to test result.
 This field supports bash globbing (e.g. **/*).
-    # kind: for now, this should always be "test_results"
+    # - kind: for now, this should always be "test_results"
-    # parser: one of
+    # - parser: one of
     #   - cypress_junit_xml
     #   - jest_json
     #   - junit_xml